Rational Solutions of Painlev\'e V from Hankel Determinants and the Asymptotics of Their Pole Locations: Deift--Zhou steepest descent analysis

 It is then a standard result referred to in the literature as a ``small norm theorem'' \cite{Deiftbook,DKMVZ} that the solution of this last RHP $\scr E(z)$ exists and is uniformly close to the identity matrix.
-Reversing the order of the various transformations, this proves that $\forall s\in \C \setminus EoT$, the solution $Y_n(z;s)$ of RHP \ref{RHPY1} exists (at least for $n$ large enough).
+Reversing the order of the various transformations, this proves that $\forall s\in \C \setminus {\rm EoT}$, the solution~$Y_n(z;s)$ of Riemann--Hilbert Problem~\ref{RHPY1} exists (at least for $n$ large enough).